seetadev/EthOps/README.md

 15. Chainlink External Adapter returns 4 uint64 packed into a bytes32.
 This External Adapter is executed by a Job, which is triggered by an External Initiator.
 Finally, this Job sends a TX to a Smart Contract with the result of the External Adapter, unpacking and saving the 4 uint64.
 Link: https://github.com/seetadev/EthOps/tree/main/Module1

+16. Worldcoin - We are using WorldCoin to enable multi-region distribution of the public goods and incentivizing maintainers for effective management and communication setup for Drones utilized in Operations and Maintenance across multiple regions.
+Drones can be effectively utilized with WorldCoin's currency support for building operations, inspection and maintenance and safer and more efficient surveys.
+Please visit the link: https://github.com/seetadev/EthOps/tree/main/Module3/world-id-currency-support